hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-1-first-elisp-programme.rst

 Let's Get Started
 -----------------

-This lesson will show you how to execute your first Elisp programme.
+This lesson will show you how to execute your first Elisa programme.

 * start Emacs
 * go to the scratch buffer by using the menu `Buffers -> \*scratch\*`